matthias-blomme/ad-project-document/book/src/project/project_evaluation.md

 supported by the majority of the other group mentors.

-#### Extreme sanctions
+### Extreme sanctions
 Group exclusion will be immediate in one of the following cases:

-   -   Unprofessional or inappropriate conduct (see 9.1.4)
+   -   Unprofessional or **inappropriate conduct** (see previous paragraph)
-   -   Repeated signalling from group members to non- or malfunctioning in the group, either on a technical or quantitative level of you failing to meet generativity (see 10.2.5 for detailed procedure).
+   -   Repeated signalling from group members to **non- or malfunctioning in the group**, either on a technical or quantitative level of you failing to meet generativity (see further for detailed procedure).
-   -   After a second unexcused absence, on a rostered moment, a coaching moment, a presentation moment or any other project related moment where presence was mandatory.
+   -   **After a second unexcused absence**, on a rostered moment, a coaching moment, a presentation moment or any other project related moment where presence was mandatory.
 You may ask for an excuse for absence to your group mentor, and you're only excused if you have permission to be absent.